Nagomez97/ML-NIDS/README.md

 `docker-compose up`

 # IMPORTANT
 NIDS **must** be run on a Linux system.
 This is because the containers use the _host_ network mode in order to be able to sniff traffic from the host network interface.
-Because of the Hyper-V, Windows does not allow this configuration.s
+Because of the Hyper-V, Windows does not allow this configuration.